EME and Satellite Ground Station Hardware Components

-Supporting Station Infrastructure
+Supporting EME Station Infrastructure

 VHF+ Antenna Switching Console

-We had some work to do to configure the antenna, grounding, and DC power infrastructure in our station.
-We redid the manual switching in our VHF/UHF Antenna Switching consoles to accommodate our new EME Antenna System as well as to prepare for our Satellite Station to be moved into our shack in the near future.
-The console on the right provides Grounding of the Transmit and Receive sides of our EME Antenna System as well as the selection of the Antenna’s Horizontal or Vertical polarity for decoding.
+We had some work to do to configure our station’s antenna, grounding, and DC power infrastructure.
+We redid the manual switching in our VHF/UHF Antenna Switching consoles to accommodate our new EME Antenna System and prepare for our Satellite Station to be moved into our shack soon.
+The console on the right provides the Grounding of the Transmit and Receive sides of our EME Antenna System as well as the selection of the Antenna’s Horizontal or Vertical polarity for decoding.

-We also expanded our station grounding system to provide a ground point directly behind all of our EME equipment.
+We also expanded our station grounding system to provide a ground point directly behind our EME equipment.
 Our DC power system was also expanded to accommodate our EME equipment.

 GPS NTP Server

-Our station already has a GPS Controlled NTP Time Server installed and we’ll use it to ensure that the clock on the PC which will run the MAP65 and WSJT10 software will have very accurate clocks for JT65 decoding.
+Our station already has a GPS Controlled NTP Time Server installed, and we’ll use it to ensure that the clock on the PC, which will run the MAP65 and WSJT10 software, will have very accurate clocks for JT65 decoding.